Kingdom of the Two Sicilies: Name

 The name "Two Sicilies" originated from the partition of the medieval Kingdom of Sicily.
 Until 1285, the island of Sicily and the Mezzogiorno were constituent parts of the Kingdom of Sicily.
 As a result of the War of the Sicilian Vespers (1282–1302), the King of Sicily lost the Island of Sicily (also called Trinacria) to the Crown of Aragon, but remained ruler over the peninsular part of the realm.

 Although his territory became known unofficially as the Kingdom of Naples, he and his successors never renounced the title King of Sicily and still officially referred to their realm as the Kingdom of Sicily.
 At the same time, the Aragonese rulers of the Island of Sicily also called their realm the Kingdom of Sicily.
 Hence, the kingdom that resulted from their reunification was named the Kingdom of the Two Sicilies.

 Background

 Origins of the two kingdoms

-From 1061 onwards, Norman warriors conquered the island of Sicily, which had been ruled by the Saracens since 827.
+From the late 11th century onwards, Norman warriors conquered the island of Sicily, which had been ruled by the Saracens since 827.
 The conqueror Roger I became Count of Sicily and Calabria.
 His son Roger II also inherited the Duchy of Apulia.
 In 1131 this became the Kingdom of Sicily.
 Through further conquests, Roger II was able to expand his sphere of influence over all of Lower Italy as far as the Papal States.